philchuang/MvvmNotificationChainer/README.md

 		}
 	}

-Now, with the help of ChainedNotificationCollection, only Sum has to know that it depends on Int1 and Int2.
+Now, with the help of ChainedNotificationManager, only Sum has to know that it depends on Int1 and Int2.

-Here's the ChainedNotificationCollection.Create method:
+Here's the ChainedNotificationManager.Create method:

 	/// <summary>
 	/// Creates a ChainedNotification for the calling property, or returns an existing instance